muratk5n/thirdwave/en/README.md

 ---

-Interesting..
 We'll see soon enough if the claim pans out

 Newsweek: "Joe Biden's Oil Gamble Set to Backfire as Saudi Arabia Sticks With Russia.. convincing Saudi Arabia to increase production